jasmine-asra/image-labels-detector/README.md

-Here’s the updated README to include the React frontend and Flask backend setup:

----

 # Amazon Rekognition Label Detection Application

 This application uses the Amazon Rekognition service to detect labels (objects, scenes, or activities) in an image.
 It consists of two components: